How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Blocks that spell out balanced diet and healthy food surrounding it.

-One hour prior to all of your workouts, eat a prerun snack made up of simple carbohydrates to top off your glycogen stores and provide the necessary energy to perform at your best.
+At least one hour before all of your workouts, eat a prerun snack made up of simple carbohydrates to top off your glycogen stores and provide the necessary energy to perform.

 Toast or an English muffin and jam, oatmeal, or a granola bar are all great choices to get you going.